Appyhigh/ad-utils/README.md

  * @param appOpenAdCallback -> This is the nullable listener for app open ad callbacks
  * @param bannerRefreshTimer -> Pass 0L to stop refresh or pass your required refresh interval in milliseconds.
 (Default Value is 45 seconds)
  * @param nativeRefreshTimer -> Pass 0L to stop refresh or pass your required refresh interval in milliseconds.
 (Default Value is 45 seconds)
- */
+ * @param loadSplashAppOpenAd : Boolean = false-> Load the Splash App Open ad if set to true default is false */

 AdSdk.initialize(